4bia: Plot

 Pin, a young woman stuck in her apartment due to the cast on her leg, communicates with the outside world via cell phone and text messages.
-She complains to her boyfriend, Puak, who went on a camping trip in Chiang Mai, that she feels so lonely.
+She complains to her boyfriend that she feels so lonely.
 Every night, Pin exchanges text messages with a stranger, who asks to befriend her and seems friendly enough.
 The stranger says that he is in somewhere "cramped" for 100 days and is oddly only able to be contacted at night.
 After sending the mysterious stranger her photo, Pin asks for one in return and is sent the same photo.
 When she questions him, he says he is in the picture next to her.
 A ghostly face is slightly visible next to Pin's smiling face.
-As she researches recent deaths, Pin discovers that the son of Princess Sophia of Virnistan died and was buried with a cellphone so he can communicate with his mother or connect to someone else whenever he feels lonely.
+As she researches recent deaths, Pin discovers that a man died and was buried with a cellphone so he can communicate with his mother or connect to someone else whenever he feels lonely.
 Pin then gets a text from the stranger, saying that he will come to her place now.
 All of the lights begin to go out and Pin cries in fear.
 She is then assaulted by the ghost and is thrown out of the window to her death.
-A scene from the past shows the prince receiving a text message from his girlfriend ending the relationship which causes him to commit suicide by walking in front of a taxi cab causing an accident, the same accident that was the cause of Pin's broken leg as she was inside the cab.
+A scene from the past shows him receiving a text message from his girlfriend ending the relationship which causes him to commit suicide by walking in front of a taxi cab causing an accident, the same accident that was the cause of Pin's broken leg as she was inside the cab.